-Earlier this week, COVID-19 vaccinations became available to many more people in Clark County and Nevada.
+COVID-19 vaccinations are available to anyone ages 12 and over in Clark County and Nevada.

 The Nevada Department of Health and Human Services has a call center for COVID-19 vaccine support.
 If you have questions about the vaccine or the process of getting one, you can call 1-800-401-0946.

-The biggest vaccinator at the time is the Southern Nevada Health District.
+The biggest vaccinator is the Southern Nevada Health District.

 Making an appointment for vaccination is a fairly simple process.